TheArturthur/CoppermindScraper/Cosmere/Ketek.md

 |**Universe**|[[Cosmere\|Cosmere]]|

 A **ketek** is a form of holy [[Vorin\|Vorin]] poetry which reads the same forward and backward (allowing for changes in verb form), and is also divisible into five sections, each of which also expresses a complete thought.
 The full poem should be grammatically correct and have a poignant meaning. [[Vorin\|Vorin]] poets tend to weight the middle word and build the poem around it. [[Singer\|Singer]] poets, the only currently known one being [[El\|El]], weight the poem differently.
 El intentionally made the last line longer than the rest.
 Keteks are a part of multiple Vorin ceremonies.
 Keteks are written by the female loved ones of the deceased for funerals.
 Other keteks are traditionally used in funerals.
-Both kinds of keteks are spoken aloud before being burned by [[Ardent\|Ardents]] as prayers.
+Both kinds of keteks are spoken aloud before being burned by [[Ardent\|ardents]] as prayers.
 Keteks are also given to a bride on her wedding day after her makeup is finished.

 ## Examples
 >“*Above silence, the illuminating storms—dying storms—illuminate the silence above.*”